-The hotel has a mixture of rooms, with suites named after former prison governors and modern rooms in the adjoining buildings.
-But if you’re spending the night in prison then you really want to be staying in one of A-wing’s converted cells.
-Rooms are made up of three cells each – one is the bathroom and two have been knocked through for the bedroom.
+The Malmaison Oxford has a mixture of rooms, with suites named after former prison governors and modern rooms in the adjoining buildings.
+But if you’re spending the night in a prison hotel you really want to be staying in A-wing’s converted cells.
+Rooms are made up of three cells – one is the bathroom and two have been knocked through for the bedroom.
 They still have a lot of character, with original iron doors, vaulted ceilings and thick walls, making it incredibly quiet.
-It’s a lot more luxurious now though, decorated in deep reds and browns with a big comfy bed, flat-screen TV, iPod dock and free wifi, and the room is big enough to have a table and chairs to sit at.
-Our bathroom had a roll-top bath and a big walk-in shower, tons of soft towels and full-size toiletries (marked ‘Steal me’ in a homage to past residents).

-- Guests are… a mixture of tourists, couples and people on business, but you’re only likely to see them in the bar or brasserie.
+- Guests are… a mixture of tourists, couples and people visiting Oxford on business, but you’re only likely to see them in the bar or brasserie.